Physlex/Physlex/README.md

 <hr>

 # Intro
-I make tech stuff whenever I am not studying in University.
-When summer rolls around, these are likely to be what I end up investing my time into.
-Specific historical interests include computer graphics and web application development.
-Current interests of which most of my academic year is built around include: further study into technology relevant for both web and cloud application development, Databases and file management, systems programming and the foundations of AI/ML.
+I make tech stuff whenever I have time and interest.
+When summer rolls around, I am oft likely to be found tinkering with computer graphics, statistical visualization, computer networks or some new programming language.
+Specific historical interests include computer graphics, web development, application development, and scientific computing.
+The main takeaway should be something along the lines of "Wow, he sure likes building stuff".
+'Cause I do.

+### Current Porjects:
+* Nihility
+  - Private project.
+Code avaliable to employers on request. (and eventually when released).
+Visual novel adventure game built in UE5.
+Student lead, student designed, student implemented.
+* Nathack 2023
+  - Private untill submitted.

 ### Previous Projects: (From when I was earlier in my education)
 * my [computer graphics application](https://github.com/Physlex/OpenGPipe)